RemyChatel/HyperplanningParser/README.md

 ## Installation
 This script requires Python 2.7 and above installed

-This script requires the "Pipy ICS" module from https://pypi.org/project/ics/
+This script requires the "PyPi ICS" module from https://pypi.org/project/ics/

 Run ```pip install ics``` to install the module